Graduate Studies in Mechanical Engineering at TTU

 The program consists of 24 semester hours of course work and a minimum of six thesis hours.

-Tennessee Tech houses three state-supported Centers of Excellence: the Electric Power Center, the Manufacturing Research Center, and the Center for the Management, Utilization and Protection of Water Resources.
+Tennessee Tech houses three state-supported Centers of Excellence: Center for Energy Systems Research (CESR), Center for Manufacturing Research (CMR), and the Center for the Management, Utilization and Protection of Water Resources (CWR).
 The three centers offer excellent research opportunities, the use of state-of-the-art equipment and funding for graduate students in engineering.Expectations for Professionalism in Mechanical Engineering

 Master of Science Admissions Requirements